 Format of documents: Applicants must prepare their Vanier CGS application and supporting materials using specific formatting standards.
 Refer to "Presentation standards for documents" for the required format.

-Attachment: Leadership reference letter (maximum 2 pages)
+Attachment: Personal Leadership Statement (maximum 2 pages)

 Attachment: Research contributions (maximum 1 page)